jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 ```

 The pipeline uses an Azure CLI to push our chart artifact to ACR.
 The
-“addSpnToEnvironment” option injects the service principal credentials
+"addSpnToEnvironment" option injects the service principal credentials
 into the script process so that the script can log in to ACR using
-Helm’s registry login support (also experimental).
+Helm's registry login support (also experimental).
 Once logged into the
 registry, Helm can send our chart to ACR using the push command.

 ## Setup Deployment Environments